Tom11w/ansible_demo/README.md

 # INFO

-This repo is demonstration purposes.
+This repo is for demonstration purposes.

 ## Objectives